The Book of Mormon Movie

 The Book of Mormon Movie, Volume 1: The Journey is a 2003 American adventure drama film directed by Gary Rogers and written by Rogers and Craig Clyde.
-A film adaptation of the first two books in the Book of Mormon, a religious text of scripture, the film was given a limited theatrical release on September 12, 2003.
+A film adaptation of the first two books in the Book of Mormon, the film was given a limited theatrical release on September 12, 2003.

 Plot

 The film is based on the first two books of the Book of Mormon: First Nephi and Second Nephi.
 The source material contains much theological discussion, and parables, some of which have been cut from the adaptation due to their unsuitability as narrative material.
 Some of the visionary material is retained.

 The film starts in Jerusalem around 600 BC, where the audience meets patriarch Lehi, his wife Sariah, and their four sons: Laman, Lemuel, Sam, and Nephi.
 Lehi and his wife are devout believers in God, as are their sons, Nephi and Sam.
 Laman and Lemuel are more wayward and do not tend to agree with the commands of God or their father and brother Nephi.

 While in Jerusalem, Lehi prophesies that the city will be destroyed.
 This elicits a negative reaction from many people, to the point of their wanting to kill him.
 The family flees into the desert at this point and becomes nomadic.

 While in the wilderness, Lehi sends Nephi and his brothers back to Jerusalem to try to get hold of the Brass Plates, as commanded by God.
 The Brass Plates are inscribed with ancient scriptures and records that they need to take with them on their journey and which will form part of the basis of the Book of Mormon.

 However, these plates are within the compound of a powerful and violent man called Laban, who has many men under his command.
 They first try to persuade Laban to hand over the plates, but eventually a fight ensues and they are forced to flee.
-One of Laban's servants, Ishmael, ends up defecting to Lehi's side and joins his family in the desert.
+One of Laban's servants, Zoram, ends up defecting to Lehi's side and joins his family in the desert.

 Ishmael and Lehi's families intermarry, but Ishmael dies in the Arabian wilderness.
 The group is ordered to build a boat to take them to the new Promised Land, which they do with limited resources.
 Laman and Lemuel once more start complaining about this idea, but they all end up boarding this ship and leaving the Old World for the New.

 They arrive in the New World after this voyage, but the quarrel within the family continues.
 After Lehi dies in the promised land, Laman and Lemuel, and their families, rebel again, and turn to evil things.
 The Lamanites separate from the Nephites.
 Because of this, Nephi and his allies have to escape them, and once more go into the wilderness.